Flag of Belize

-British Honduras used between the 2nd February 1950 and the 21st of September 1981 a monochrome blue flag with a white disk in the middle.
-Within this disk was positioned the coat of arms.
-This was awarded by king Edward VII. in the year 1907.
-It is surrounded by a garland of fifty leafs, a hint to the year 1950, because in this year arises the movement for independence and sovereignty.
-In context with the declaration of independence on 21st of September in 1981 it was a few changed, and came into her today's form.
+British Honduras used a solid blue flag with a white disc in the center between 02/02/1950 and 09/21/1981.
+In this disc was the coat of arms.
+This had been granted by King Edward VII in 1907.
+It is surrounded by a wreath of fifty leaves, an allusion to the year 1950, because in that year movement for independence and sovereignty was born.
+However, in connection with the declaration of independence on 21.09.1981, it was slightly changed, and brought into its present form.

-The flag was above and below added by a red border.
-He stands for the United Democratic Party, the then opposition party.
-The changing was made, because the unchanged flag would be to much resemble the flag of the United People's Party, which led the land into the independence, yet.
+A red border was added to the top and bottom of the flag.
+It stands for the United Democratic Party, the opposition party at that time.
+The change was made because otherwise the flag would look too much like the flag of the United People's Party, which, however, led the country to independence.